 Authors associated with this publication with profiles on BlossomRoland Griffiths

 Roland R. Griffiths is one of the strongest voices in psychedelics research.
 With over 400 journal articles under his belt and as one of the first researchers in the psychedelics renaissance, he has been a vital part of the research community.

 William A. 'Bill' Richards is one of the pioneering psychedelic researchers (Johns Hopkins), a teacher at CIIS, and clinician in private practice.

 Robert 'Bob' Jesse is one of the hidden movers and shakers in the psychedelics renaissance.
 He founded the Council on Spiritual Practices.
 Together with Roland Griffiths (and many others), he led the new research into psychedelics, also with a focus beyond the ill, but too for people for spiritual and psychological benefits.

 Johns Hopkins University (Medicine) is host to the Center for Psychedelic and Consciousness Research, which is one of the leading research institutes into psychedelics.
 The center is led by Roland Griffiths and Matthew Johnson.

 The psychedelics given at which dose and how many timesPsilocybin 30 mg | 1x

 Notable research papers that build on or are influenced by this paperMystical experiences occasioned by the hallucinogen psilocybin lead to increases in the personality domain of openness

-This study (n=30) looked at personality changes in participants of two earlier studies and found significant increases in openness (but not in neuroticism, extroversion, agreeableness, and conscientiousness) for those who had a mystical experience.
+This re-analysis from two psilocybin trials with hallucinogen-naïve subjects (n=52) looked at personality changes in participants.
+It found significant increases in openness (but not neuroticism, extroversion, agreeableness, and conscientiousness), which remained higher than baseline for those who had a mystical experience up to a year.